apache/apisix/docs/en/latest/plugins/prometheus.md

 ### Specifying `metrics`

-For http request related metrics, you could specify extra labels, which match the nginx variables.
+For http request related metrics, you could specify extra labels, which match the APISIX variables.

-If you specify label for nonexist nginx variable, the label value would be "".
+If you specify label for nonexist APISIX variable, the label value would be "".

 Currently, only below metrics are supported: